 Heading to California and wondering what to do, and what you must absolutely check out, this 3 days in San Francisco itinerary and travel guide has you covered.

 3 days in San Francisco Itinerary: Travel Guide and tips

-We stayded 3 days in San Francisco during our USA West Coast road trip.
 San Francisco, or the City by the Bay, is a peninsula on the Pacific Ocean.
-It’s known for the world-famous Golden Gate Bridge, Alcatraz and their LBGT-friendly mindset.
-The city has the second largest community in the Chinatown area in all of the US – right after New York.
+It’s known for the world-famous Golden Gate Bridge, Alcatraz, and its LBGT-friendly mindset.
+The city has the second-largest community in the Chinatown area in all of the US – right after New York.

-The city was founded overnight in 1848 by the large-scale migration of people from all over the world, also known as the 49ers, after the first gold was found.
-In eight years, over 300,000 people migrated to San Fran during the Californian gold rush.
+The city was founded overnight in 1848 by the large-scale migration of people from all over the world, also known as the 49ers after the first gold was found.
+In eight years, over 300,000 people migrated to San Fran during the California gold rush.

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

 Travel Tips for San Francisco 3 day itinerary